 Drain Cleaning and Drain Clearing

 KT Plumbing can tackle any of your Drain Cleaning or Drain Clearing needs.
 Your home’s drain lines are easy to forget about until their is a problem.
-The highly trained plumbing technicians at KT Plumbing are ready to solve the drain problems in your Greenville or Spartanburg area home or business.
+The highly trained plumbing technicians at KT Plumbing are ready to solve the drain problems in your Greer or Spartanburg area home or business.

 Call 864 663 6105 to get an estimate for your Upstate SC area drain cleaning project today!

-Our licensed Greenville plumbers use state of the art video camera line inspections to quickly and accurately find any problems with your drain lines in your Greenville area home or business.
+Our licensed Greer plumbers use state of the art video camera line inspections to quickly and accurately find any problems with your drain lines in your Greenville area home or business.
 Problems with your drains often can be the result of damage from tree or plant roots, shifting soil, or wear due to the age or material of the drain pipes.